Baek Sung-dong

-Baek Sung-dong (/ko/ or /ko/ /ko/; born 13 August 1991) is a South Korean football midfielder who plays for K League 1 side Pohang Steelers.
+Baek Sung-dong (/ko/ or /ko/ /ko/; born 13 August 1991) is a South Korean football midfielder who plays for Thai League 1 side Ayutthaya United.

 Career

 In 2007, Baek participated in the Youth Project of Watford F.C. on the recommendation of the Korea Football Association.
 He was capped four times for the national team representing them in the 2011 FIFA U-20 World Cup.
 Following his good performances in the competitions, South Korean under-23 team coach Hong Myung-bo included him in the national squad.

 On 29 December 2011, Baek signed his first professional contract with J1 League club Júbilo Iwata, agreeing a three-year deal with the club.

 In 2012, he was part of the South Korean team that won bronze at the Summer Olympics.